-No. If you migrate using the Cloud Migration Assistant for Confluence, it will only add data, not overwrite it.
+No, the Confluence Cloud Migration Assistant will only add data, not overwrite it.

-For more information on migrating apps, refer to the Confluence Server to Cloud migration planning guide.
+For more information on migrating apps, check our our guide to auditing your apps and the Confluence Server to Cloud migration planning guide.

 Links within the Application Links section in Confluence Server will not be migrated.
 After migrating, you'll need to set these up in your Confluence Cloud site.

-There's currently no option to do a partial user migration using the Cloud Migration Assistant for Confluence.
+There's currently no option to do a partial user migration using the Confluence Cloud Migration Assistant.
 This means that if you choose to import them, all of your users and groups will be migrated together.
 You can learn more about user and group migration in our documentation.

-Once migrated, you'll need to send an invitation or the link to your new site to your users so they can start using it.
-They will not be automatically invited.
-After you invite them, they'll also need to reset their passwords and avatars.
+Once migrated, you'll need to send an invitation or the link to your new site to your users so they can start using it – they won't be automatically invited.
+After you invite them, they may also need to reset their passwords and avatars.

 While we do not offer professional services for migrations, our support team can help you plan your migration.